uidaholib/data-management-guide/guide/documenting/standards.md

 ### Life Sciences

 - **Darwin Core**: Designed to facilitate the sharing of information about biological diversity.
-It is primarily based on taxa, their occurrence in nature as documented by observations, specimens, and samples and related information
+It is primarily based on taxa, their occurrence in nature as documented by observations, specimens, and samples and related information.
+Primarily used in describing ecological specimens and for natural history collections.
 - **Ecological Metadata Language (EML)**: Consists of XML modules that can be used  to document ecological datasets.
 A good standard for non-spatial environmental data

 ### Humanities

-- **[Seeing Standards: A Visualization of the Metadata Universe](http://jennriley.com/metadatamap/)**: Information on 105 cultural heritage metadata standards.
 - **Text Encoding Initiative (TEI)**: A widely-used standard for representing textual materials in XML.